huycans/yamex-murof-backend/README.md

 # What is yamex-murof?
-Yamex-murof (yamex for short) is a basic forum website.
+Yamex-murof (yamex for short) is a simple internet forum.
 I made this as a hobby project.
 This site supports:
 -Create new users using email, password
 -Edit user info
 -Login, logout